kemanedonfack/kemane_donfack/README.md

-- 🔭 I’m currently working on **DevOp projects, using tools like Docker, Kubernetes Ansible, Jenkins.
+- 🔭 I’m currently working on **DevOps projects, using tools like Docker, Kubernetes Ansible, Jenkins.
 And Mobile application using Flutter**

 - 🌱 I’m currently learning **DevSecOps and DevOps on AWS**